 Mechanism of Pyruvate Dehydrogenase Complex

-Pyruvate loses its carboxyl group as it reacts with the bound TPP of Pyruvate of E1 subunit to form the hydroxyl Methyl derivative of Thiazole ring of TPP.
+Pyruvate loses its carboxyl group as it reacts with the bound TPP of Pyruvate of the E1 subunit to form the hydroxyl Methyl derivative of the Thiazole ring of TPP.

-The hydrogen atom and acetyl group are transferred to the oxidized form of lipoyl group of Coenzyme E2 to form 6-acetyl thioester of the reduced lipoyl groups.
+The hydrogen atom and acetyl group are transferred to the oxidized form of the lipoyl group of Coenzyme E2 to form 6-acetyl thioester of the reduced lipoyl groups.

 The fully reduced form of E2 is acted upon by E3 which promotes the transfer of hydrogen atom from reduced lipoyl groups to the FAD prosthetic group of E3.

-In this last stage the reduced group of E3 transfer hydrogen to NAD+ forming NADH.
+In this last stage, the reduced group of E3 transfers hydrogen to NAD+ forming NADH.